renandstimpak/renandstimpak.github.io/README.md

-# rns.github.io
+# renandstimpak.github.io
-Just for testing some stuff
+Just for testing some portfolio stuff